 Happy Holidays, Hawkeye Family!!!

 With only a short three weeks remaining in the semester, things are moving quickly around West Harrison!
-For our middle and high school students, semester testing is coming up on December 18 and 19th.
+For our middle and high school students, semester testing is coming up on December 22 and 23rd.
 For our elementary students, holiday parties and festive fun are mixing in with learning.
-Teachers and staff are having fun with a holiday door decorating contest and we have lots of giving and celebration happening at school during this happy time.
+Staff and students are having fun with holiday decorating and we have lots of giving and celebration happening at school during this happy time.

 As the end of the semester draws near, here are a few reminders for families: